-The reasons behind buying a synthesizer can vary and so it’s a good idea to understand just how you intend to use yours.
-Spending no more than $500 on your first synth is recommended, give yourself time to learn the basics and then upgrade from there.
+The reasons behind choosing a synthesizer can vary and so it is a good idea to understand just how you intend to use your synthesizer keyboards.
+Spending no more than $500 on your first synth is recommended, so give yourself time to learn the basics and then upgrade from there.

-As we mentioned above, the key to buying the right synth is having a basic understanding of how they work and what all of the features and technical terms actually mean.
-A little bit of homework will put you in a much better position to buy a synth that meets your requirements.
+As we mentioned above, the key to choosing the right synthesizer is having a basic understanding of how they work and what all of the features and technical terms actually mean.
+A little bit of homework will put you in a much better position to buy a synthesizer that meets your requirements.

-Not to mention the fact that you might save yourself a lot money by deciding against buying the all singing and all dancing top synth.
-Yes, a top-of-the-line synthesizer might be popular for the producers who are using it in their hit-making studios, but it’s far too technical and inappropriate for a beginner.
+Not to mention the fact that you might save yourself a lot of money by deciding against purchasing the all singing and all dancing top synth.
+Yes, a top-of-the-line synthesizer might be popular for the producers who are using it in their hit-making studios, but it is far too technical and inappropriate for a new user.

-So, let’s take a look through at some of the options that you should consider when searching for your first synthesizer.
-Remember, having a good understanding of how you intend to use your synth will make the process a lot easier.
+So, let’s take a look through some of the options that you should pay attention to when searching for a synthesizer for beginners.
+Remember, having a good understanding of how you intend to use your keyboard synthesisers will ensure the process to be a lot easier.

 Deciding between analog or digital is a common dilemma for most beginners.
-The main reason being is that opinions can differ between all synth users, but at the end of the day it’s a matter of preference and depends on what type of sound you are looking to make in the area of music synthesis.
+The main reason being is that opinions can differ between all synth users, but at the end of the day it is a matter of preference and depends on what type of production sound you are looking to make in the area of music synthesis.

-If you have a good ear for music then you can argue that analog synths sound a lot warmer and natural, they do have a tendency to become unstable at certain extremes, but that just adds to their natural sounding style.
+If you have a good ear for music then you can argue that analog synths sound a lot warmer and natural.
+They do have a tendency to become unstable at certain extremes, but that just adds to their natural performance style.

-Overall, starting out on an analog synth is considered a better option for beginners, they are more hands-on and intuitive.
-You’ll spend less time fiddling around in the menus and more time creating music, which is the main reason why you bought the synth, to make noise!
+Overall, starting out on analog is considered a better option for beginners as they are more hands-on and intuitive.
+You’ll spend less time fiddling around in the menus and more time creating music, which is the main reason why you bought the product, to make noise!

 There are two different types of synthesizers to choose from, monophonic (monosynth) and polyphonic (polysynth).
 In simple terms, monosynths allow for just one note to be played at any time whereas you can play multiple notes simultaneously on a polysynth.